entur/api-guidelines/guidelines.md

 - :white_check_mark: You **MUST** use the OpenAPI V3 spec to define APIs
 - :white_check_mark: Encryption: All communication **MUST** be over HTTPS
 - :white_check_mark: You **SHOULD** not use localhost (or 127.0.0.1) host names in `servers`.
-- :eyes: The order of the environments in servers list **SHOULD** be: Prod, Dev, Staging.

 ### 2.2 Development Approach